-And where to look for it in the Catalogue.
+And where to look for it in the Gatalogue.

-The College Year Begins on Wednesday, September 21st.
+The College Year Begins on Wednesday, September 20th.
 Students Should Not Plan to Arrive Earlier than Tuesday.
 See Pages 4 and 5.

-What Courses of Study Are Offered?Pages 43-44-45 What Are the Conditions and Requirements for Admission?
-What Opportunity for Those Not Ready for College?
-What Will It Cost?
-What Are the Living Arrangements and What Outfit Is Necessary?
-What Scholarships Are Offered and How Secured?
-What Training May Be Had in Music and Elocution?
-What Religious Control Is Exercised?Page 20
+What Courses of Study Are Offered?.....Pages What Are the Conditions and Requirements for Admis-.....Pages sion?....
+What Opportunity for Those Not Ready for College?.....Pages What Will It Cost?.....
+Pages What Are the Living Arrangements and What Outfit Is Necessary?.....Pages -What Scholarships Are Offered and How Secured?.....Page What Training May Be Had in Music and Elocution?.....Pages What Religious Control is Exercised?.....Page